geekgod382/geekgod382/README.md

 ## 📌 Featured Projects

+### 🔹 AutoPR Reviewer
+AI-powered GitHub App that automatically reviews Pull Requests — detects bugs, highlights style issues, suggests performance improvements, and generates a risk score.

-### 🔹 CodeEditor
+### 🔹 CodeEditor + CodeRunnerBackend
-A web-based code editor that can run multiple languages like **C** and **Python**, making it easier to quickly test and experiment with code in the browser.
+A web-based code editor that can run multiple languages, making it easier to quickly test and experiment with code in the browser.
+The backend service powers CodeEditor, handles compilation/execution and bridges the editor with the underlying runtime safely.

-### 🔹 CodeRunnerBackend
-The backend service powering CodeEditor, written in **Python**.
-Handles compilation/execution and bridges the editor with the underlying runtime safely.

 ### 🔹 tiny-os
 A small OS kernel written in **C** and **Assembly**.